Healthy Living Guide for Families (2026): 7 Science-Backed Habits for Nutrition, Sleep & Wellness

 - Discuss the family involvement.

-- The family is more likely to follow healthy habits when they are practiced as a family.
+- The family is more likely to follow healthy habits when they are practiced together.

 | Healthy Habit | Daily Goal | Why It Matters |